Are you planning your first trip to Las Vegas, hoping to avoid common rookie mistakes? If so, you’re not alone.

 Common Mistakes Made By Las Vegas First-Timers

-Taking a taxi: Every Vegas veteran has made the rookie mistake of taking a cab.
-Taxi cabs in Vegas are 25% – 35% more expensive than rideshare options.
+Taking a taxi: Taxi cabs in Vegas are 25% – 35% more expensive than rideshare options.
 Additionally, cabs are notorious for taking a longer route than necessary to “earn” an increased fare, a practice known as “long hauling”.

-Although mandatory flat rates to and from the airport now prevent long hauling on that specific route, rideshare options are still significantly cheaper.
+Although mandatory flat rates to and from the airport now prevent long hauling on that specific route, rideshare options are still typically cheaper.

 Taking an Airport Shuttle: While I’m on the topic of airport transportation, put airport shuttles on your list of things to avoid in Las Vegas.
 If you’re traveling in a group of 2 or more, Uber/Lyft will almost always be the cheaper, quicker option.
 Even if you’re traveling alone, saving a few measly bucks isn’t worth having to sit through multiple other stops on a shared shuttle.

-Staying too long: Look, Vegas isn’t exactly a relaxing beach trip to Fort Meyers, Florida.
-All the day drinking, walking, and gambling take a toll.
-Perhaps the wife and I are more abusive to our bodies than others who may disagree with this “rookie mistake” but our initial 8-night trip necessitated a sober day in the middle to recharge.
-My sweet spot now tends to be 3-4 nights.
+Staying too long: Look, Vegas isn’t exactly a relaxing beach trip to a Gulf Coast beach.
+Day drinking, walking, and gambling take a toll.
+Perhaps the wife and I are more abusive to our bodies than others who may disagree, but our initial 8-night trip (yes, EIGHT) necessitated a sober day in the middle to recharge.
+My sweet spot now tends to be 2-3 nights.

 Not escaping the city: If you enjoy the outdoors, not exploring popular national parks and natural sites outside of Las Vegas could be a huge misstep.